19.1: Electron-Transfer Reactions in Mitochondria

 b.
 Fe(II)2Fe(III)2/S2(CysS)22- + e- ↔ Fe(II)3Fe(III)/S2(CysS)23- (more positive standard reduction potential)

-You have studied Bronsted acids in many courses and know the factors that affect the pKa of different acids that are structurally similar.
+You have studied Bronsted acids in many courses and know the factors that affect the pKa of different structurally similar acids.
 These include the initial charge on a potential proton donor.
 The relative strength of a series of structurally similar acids can be predicted by examining the factors that stabilize the negative charge on the resulting conjugate base.
 The more stable the conjugate base, the more acidic the parent acid.
 Factors that stabilize a negative conjugate base are electronegativity of the atom holding the negative charge, resonance which might delocalize the charge, inductive/electron release effect of substituents, and the hybridization of the atom holding the charge (sp anions are more stable due to more s character with electrons pulled more closely to the nucleus).

 The same ideas apply to the strength of a potential oxidizing agent (electron acceptor) as described by the E0 value (higher for stronger oxidizing agents/electron acceptors).
 Figure \(\PageIndex{12}\) shows the factors that could alter the E0 value for a binuclear FeS cluster.
 In this case, changes in coordinating ligands, analogous to changes in substituents for an acid) are included since most students have probably spent more time thinking about pKa values than E0 values.

-Electrons are passed singly to oxidized UQ in one electron steps to form UQH2.
+Electrons are passed singly to oxidized UQ in one-electron steps to form UQH2.

 Figure \(\PageIndex{13}\) shows models of the complex and paths for electron flow.